Flashback story – Sienn t’Lovok

 They remind me.
 Of what – of who – I used to be.
 And how different I am from that person now.

 My name is Sienn t’Lovok.
 I’m half Romulan, half Human, and 76% machinery.
-I’m an engineer on an independant freighter that I get the lovely job of holding together, the S. S. Seiklon Axel.
+Formerly a blogger on unclutterer, now I’m an engineer on an independant freighter that I get the lovely job of holding together, the S. S. Seiklon Axel.
 The UFP doesn’t trust me, and neither does the Romulan Star Empire.
 Although sometimes I think it’s not so much my abilities render me untrustworthy, more that – I scare them.
 People are scared of what they don’t understand.
 I’ve learned to accept that.

 I sit on my bed, leaned against the wall, arms wrapped around my knees.
 There’s a mirror on the opposite wall; I feel like it’s watching me.
 Maybe I’m crazy.
 I can’t count the times I’ve felt crazy since. . .